 Through advances in natural language processing and the ubiquity of messaging platforms, chatbots have become viable as a way for businesses to effectively scale responses to customer queries and engagements.
 At Trabeya, we believe that simulating human conversation has powerful potential beyond automating routine aspects of customer service.

-Our conversational assistant, Aiden, seeks to realise this potential by allowing users to interactively query it on articles, reports, communications and other documents.
+Our conversational assistant, Taby, seeks to realize this potential by allowing users to interactively query it on articles, reports, communications, and other documents.
 Whilst the folk assertion that over 80% of business information originates in unstructured form has persisted over decades , beyond the rise of non-relational databases as document stores, there is no standard way to extract usable insights from this data deluge.
-Aiden utilises state-of-the-art algorithms from question answering research to help users quickly get at answers that the rigid semantics of search engines is prone to miss.
-Aiden can also train on a document corpus of interest, extracting summaries, relationships, named entities, keywords and sentiments on the go, improving its skills as it encounters different usage contexts and parses more data.
+Taby utilizes state-of-the-art models from question answering research to help users quickly get at answers that the rigid semantics of search engines is prone to miss.
+Taby can also train on a document corpus of interest, extracting summaries, relationships, named entities, keywords, and sentiments on the go, improving its skills as it encounters different usage contexts and parses more data.